docat-org/docat/backend/README.md

 ## Usage

+### Add documentation

 You can uppload any static html site by zipping it and then posting the file to the backend.

 For example to upload the file `docs.zip` as version `1.0.0` for awesome-project.